1And after the death of Moses the servant of Yahweh, Yahweh spoke to Joshua the son of Nun, Moses’ assistant, saying,

 21They devoted to Yahweh all that was in the city, both man and woman, both young and old, and ox and sheep and donkey with the mouth of the sword.

 22But Joshua said to the two men who had spied out the land, “Go into the prostitute’s house and bring out from there the woman and all that she has, as you swore to her.”

-23So the young men, the spies, went in and brought out Rahab and her father, and her mother, and her brothers and all that she had; all her relatives they also brought out, and they settled them outside of the camp of Israel.
+23So the young men, the spies, went in and brought out Rahab and her father and her mother and her brothers and all that she had; they also brought out all her relatives, and they settled them outside of the camp of Israel.

 24And they burned the city with fire, and all that was in it.
 Only they put the silver and the gold and the vessels of bronze and of iron into the treasury of the house of Yahweh.

 25But Rahab the prostitute, and her father’s household and all that she had, Joshua let live.
 She has lived in the midst of Israel to this day, because she hid the messengers whom Joshua sent to spy out Jericho.